MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

    - For **Routing method**, select the **Weighted**.
    - For **Subscription**, select the subscription you want to create  this profile in.
    - In **Resource Group**, create a new resource group for this profile.
    - In **Resource group location**, select the location of the resource group.
-This setting refers to the location of the resource group and has no affect on the Traffic Manager profile that's deployed globally.
+This setting refers to the location of the resource group and has no impact on the Traffic Manager profile that's deployed globally.

 4. Select **Create**.